daryl-williams/JSON-Song-Notation/README.md

 	]
 }
 ```

-There is also a JSN version 2 under development and consideration to replace version 1.
-[JSN version2(jsn-example-v2.txt).
+There is also work underway on JSN version 2 that might replace version 1 if appropriate: [JSN version 2](jsn-example-v2.txt).